Seattle Seahawks

+The Seahawks struggled during their time in the AFC, making occasional playoff appearances under head coach Chuck Knox.
+Their first extended success came in the NFC West under head coach Mike Holmgren, leading them to four consecutive division championships and the team's first Super Bowl appearance in Super Bowl XL.
+They achieved their greatest success in the 2010s, under head coach Pete Carroll and the historic Legion of Boom defense, achieving five consecutive 10+ win seasons and appearing in back-to-back Super Bowls, including the first victory in franchise history, blowing out the Denver Broncos in Super Bowl XLVIII before failing to repeat as champions in Super Bowl XLIX.
+In 2025, head coach Mike Macdonald led the Seahawks to another championship in Super Bowl LX.

-The Seahawks have won 11 division titles and three conference championships, and are the only team to have played in both the AFC and NFC Championship Games.
-They have reached three Super Bowls, losing 21–10 to the Pittsburgh Steelers at Super Bowl XL, defeating the Denver Broncos 43–8 for their first championship at Super Bowl XLVIII, and losing 28–24 to the New England Patriots at Super Bowl XLIX.
-Players Kenny Easley, Walter Jones, Steve Hutchinson, Cortez Kennedy, and Steve Largent have been voted into the Pro Football Hall of Fame primarily or wholly for their accomplishments as Seahawks.
-In addition, players Dave Brown, Jacob Green, Dave Krieg, Curt Warner, Jim Zorn, Matt Hasselbeck and Shaun Alexander have been inducted into the Seahawks Ring of Honor, along with head coaches Chuck Knox and Mike Holmgren, radio announcer Pete Gross, and franchise owner Paul Allen.
+The Seahawks have won 12 division titles and four conference championships, and are the only team to have played in both the AFC and NFC Championship Games.
+Since joining the division in the 2002 reorganization, the Seahawks have led the NFC West in division titles, having won the division 10 times, most recently in 2025.
+From 2011 to 2016, the Seahawks set an NFL record for playing 95 consecutive games without losing by more than 10 points.

+Seahawks players Kenny Easley, Walter Jones, Steve Hutchinson, Cortez Kennedy, and Steve Largent have been voted into the Pro Football Hall of Fame primarily or wholly for their accomplishments as Seahawks.
+In addition, players Dave Brown, Jacob Green, Dave Krieg, Curt Warner, Jim Zorn, Matt Hasselbeck and Shaun Alexander have been inducted into the Seahawks Ring of Honor, along with head coaches Chuck Knox and Mike Holmgren, radio announcer Pete Gross, and former franchise owner Paul Allen.

+In 2026, the Seahawks were purchased by a group led by Vinod Khosla, with the $9.612 billion purchase the most expensive in NFL history and, for a short time, the most expensive in sports history.